 Clinical Psychologist with a specialism in sleep difficulties (CPsychol, DClinPsych, MSc, BA Hons, PGCert)

-In addition to her doctoral level training Maja has further training in CBT for Insomnia, Acceptance & Commitment Therapy (ACT) and Eye Movement Desensitisation Reprocessing (EMDR) for trauma.
+Maja has a doctorate in Clinical Psychology and further training in CBT for Insomnia, Acceptance & Commitment Therapy (ACT) and Eye Movement Desensitisation Reprocessing (EMDR) for trauma.
 Maja is accredited by the Health & Care Professions Council (HCPC) and the British Psychological Society (BPS) and also teaches on a Clinical Psychology doctoral programme and the Postgraduate Diploma training in Improving Acess to Psychological Therapy.
 She supervises other Clinical Psychologists and Research trainees in this area.

 Dr Zoe Schaedel

 General Practitioner with a special interest in sleep difficulties (BMBS, BMedSci, MRCGP, DRCOG, DFRSH)

 Zoe is an experienced GP Partner and clinical leader with expertise in mental health and sleep difficulties.
 Through working in general practice and during her time as Managing Director for a mental health service in Brighton and Hove, Zoe has developed an in-depth understanding of the damaging effect that poor sleep can have on physical and psychological health.
 Zoe has trained alongside some of the UK's foremost sleep clinicians and is a member of the British Sleep Society.
 Zoe is also experienced in working with women in the menopausal transition (a time where sleep problems are extremely common) and has been awarded the Advanced Certificate in Menopause Care by the Faculty of Sexual and Reproductive Health.